Have questions? We're here.

 Antarctica Highlights

-Top Experiences on Your Antarctica Small Ship Cruise Expedition in 2026
+Top Experiences on Your Antarctica Cruise Expedition in 2026

 • Zodiac Expeditions: Delve into the heart of Antarctica's icy realm on Zodiac expeditions.
-Get unbelievably close to massive icebergs and glaciers that defy imagination.
-Encounter unique wildlife such as seals, penguins, and majestic whales, making every moment a captivating memory.
+Get unbelievably close to icebergs and glaciers that defy imagination.
+While not guaranteed, you may encounter unique wildlife such as seals, penguins, and majestic whales, making every moment a captivating memory.

-• Kayak Among Marine Life: Glide through the pristine waters of Antarctica in a kayak, coming face to face with the remarkable marine life that calls this continent home.
+• Kayak Among Marine Life: Glide through the pristine waters of Antarctica in a kayak, coming face-to-face with the marine life that calls this continent home.
 Paddle through stunning ice formations and observe seals and penguins in their natural habitat.

-• Snowshoeing and Skiing: Embrace the adventure spirit by snowshoeing or skiing on the pristine slopes of Antarctica.
-Some cruises include these exhilarating activities in their itineraries and provide top-notch equipment for guests seeking an adrenaline rush.
+• Snowshoeing and Skiing: Embrace the adventure spirit by snowshoeing or skiing on the slopes of the white continent.
+Some cruises to Antarctica include these exhilarating activities in their itineraries and provide top-notch equipment for guests seeking a more active adventure.

-• Glacier Hikes: Embark on glacier hikes through awe-inspiring white landscapes, all while spotting the incredible wildlife that inhabits this unique region.
-It's an opportunity to stay active and witness wildlife thriving in their natural habitat.
+• Glacier Hikes: Embark on short glacier hikes or walks through white landscapes, all while potentially spotting the diverse wildlife that inhabits this unique region.
+It's an opportunity to stay active and see wildlife thriving in their natural habitat.

-• Scientific Explorations: Visit science research stations and onboard science labs to delve into the cutting-edge research conducted in Antarctica.
-Learn about the history of exploration in Antarctica and gain insights into the current challenges facing the continent.
+• Scientific Exploration: Visit scientific research stations, if permitted, and enjoy onboard science lectures to delve into the cutting-edge research being conducted in Antarctica.
+Learn about the history of exploration in Antarctica and gain insight into the continent's current challenges.

-• Relaxation and Luxury: Amidst the adventure, take time to unwind and pamper yourself.
-Enjoy moments of relaxation as you tour or sail through the blue waters of Antarctica.
-Many cruises offer onboard services like spas, massages, fine dining, hot tubs, and more, ensuring you have the best of both worlds during your expedition.
+• Relaxation and Luxury: Take time to unwind and pamper yourself.
+Enjoy moments of relaxation as you tour or sail the blue waters of the world's southernmost continent.
+Many cruises to Antarctica offer onboard services such as spas, massages, fine dining, and more, ensuring you have the best of both worlds during your expedition.

-Your Antarctica itinerary will be filled with awe-inspiring moments, from close encounters with Emperor Penguins to the serene beauty of the Polar Circle.
-With various cruise types and options available, including small ship Antarctica cruises and expedition cruises, your journey to Antarctica promises to be an unforgettable adventure of a lifetime.
+Your Antarctica cruise itinerary will be filled with awe-inspiring moments, from close encounters with a variety of penguin species to the serene beauty of the Polar Circle.
+With various Antarctica cruises, tours, and options available - including small ship Antarctica cruises and land-based adventures - your journey to Antarctica promises to be an adventure of a lifetime.

-• Antarctic Peninsula: This is one of the most visited regions in Antarctica and is known for its stunning landscapes, research stations, and abundant wildlife, including penguins, seals, and whales.
-Cross the Lemaire Channel back or from notable visitor sites along the Antarctic Peninsula include Paradise Bay, Deception Island, Neko Harbor, Cuverville Island, Half Moon Island, and Petermann Island.
+• Antarctic Peninsula: One of the most popular destinations for Antarctica cruises, this region is known for its stunning landscapes, research stations, and abundant wildlife, including penguins, seals, and whales.
+Cross the Lemaire Channel to or from notable visitor sites on the Antarctic Peninsula, including Paradise Bay, Whalers Bay on Deception Island, Neko Harbor, Cuverville Island, Half Moon Island, and Petermann Island.

-• East Antarctica: The vast and largely unexplored eastern portion of Antarctica contains the coldest and driest areas of the continent.
+• East Antarctica: The vast and largely unexplored eastern part of Antarctica contains the coldest and driest areas of the continent.

 • West Antarctica: This region is characterized by its massive ice sheets and glaciers, including the West Antarctic Ice Sheet.
 It is an important area for scientific research on climate change.

-• Weddell Sea: Situated off the eastern coast of the Antarctic Peninsula, the Weddell Sea is known for its diverse wildlife and historic significance, including the famous Shackleton expedition.
+• Weddell Sea: Located off the east coast of the Antarctic Peninsula, the Weddell Sea is known for its large floating icebergs, diverse wildlife, and historical significance, including the famous Shackleton expedition.

 • South Orkney Islands: These islands are a sub-Antarctic archipelago located in the Southern Ocean, not far from the Antarctic Peninsula.
 They are home to various bird species and marine life.